sunshineywz123/PoseReloc/README.md

 cd submodules/DeepLM
 sh example.sh
 ```
 Note that the efficient optimizer DeepLM is used in our SfM refinement phase.
-If you face difficulty in installing DeepLM, don't worry.
+If you face difficulty in installation, don't worry.
 You can still run the code by using our first-order optimizer which is a little slower.

 [COLMAP](https://colmap.github.io/) is also used in this project for Structure-from-Motion.
 Please refer to the official [instructions](https://colmap.github.io/install.html) for the installation.

-Download the [pretrained models]() including our 2D-3D model and LoFTR model.
+Download the [pretrained models]() including our 2D-3D matching model and LoFTR model firstly.
 Then move them to `${REPO_ROOT}/weights`.

-[Optional] You may optionally try out our web-based 3D visualization tool [Wis3D](https://github.com/zju3dv/Wis3D) for convenient and interactive visualizations of feature matches.
+[Optional] You may optionally try out our web-based 3D visualization tool [Wis3D](https://github.com/zju3dv/Wis3D) for convenient and interactive visualizations of feature matches and point clouds.
 We also provide many other cool visualization features in Wis3D, welcome to try it out.

 ```bash
 # Working in progress, should be ready very soon, only available on test-pypi now.